Skip to content

 JSON Schema Tips

-• Use $ref for reusable schemas (not supported in ActionValidator — inline all definitions)
+• Use $ref for reusable schemas (ToolValidator does not support this — inline all definitions)

 python